adamjreed/vaccine_tracker/README.md

 # vaccine_tracker

-This is a basic app that scrapes the Dekalb County, GA vaccine signup page and send a test message to a list of phone numbers if the page is not showing its "no appointments available" messaging.
+This is a basic app that scrapes the Dekalb County, GA vaccine signup page and send a text message to a list of phone numbers if the page is not showing its "no appointments available" messaging.

 ## Example Config